AdaCore/spark2014/docs/ug/language_subset.rst

 Within a single Ada unit, constructs which are "in" and "not in" |SPARK| may be mixed at a fine level in accordance with the following two general principles:

-- Spark code shall only reference Spark declarations, but a Spark declaration which requires a completion may have a non-Spark completion.
+- SPARK code shall only reference SPARK declarations, but a SPARK declaration which requires a completion may have a non-SPARK completion.

-- Spark code shall only enclose Spark code, except that Spark code may enclose a non-Spark completion of an enclosed Spark declaration.
+- SPARK code shall only enclose SPARK code, except that SPARK code may enclose a non-SPARK completion of an enclosed SPARK declaration.

-More specifically, non-Spark completions of Spark declarations are allowed for subprogram declarations, package declarations, private type declarations, and deferred constant declarations.
+More specifically, non-SPARK completions of SPARK declarations are allowed for subprogram declarations, package declarations, private type declarations, and deferred constant declarations.
 [When tagged types are fully supported in |SPARK|, this list will also include private extension